tigransloyan/pedrokroger.net/source/_posts/2011-04-10-printing-python-code-with-latex.markdown

 Options like tabsize and showstringspace are self-explanatory.
-The option formfeed=\newpage will replace the formfeed character by the LaTeX command \newpage, creating a new page at that point.
+The option `formfeed=\newpage` will replace the formfeed character by the LaTeX command `\newpage`, creating a new page at that point.
 Sometimes I put some line feed characters in my code so I can do things like [narrowing to a page] in Emacs.
 Emacs shows line feed characters as `^L`, as you can see here: